AthiraThulasi/JavaLearningJournal/36_Map/README.md

   - Tree lookup: O(log n)
   - LinkedList lookup: O(n)

-- DEFAULT LOAD FACTOR: 0.75 > This means when the number of entries exceeds 75% of the current capacity, the map will **resize** (usually doubles the capacity).
+- DEFAULT LOAD FACTOR: 0.75 > This means when the number of entries exceeds 75% of the current capacity, the map will RESIZE (usually doubles the capacity).

-##  What happens during resizing?
+> What happens during RESIZING ?

       > A new, larger array is created.

       > All existing entries are rehashed and rearranged to new buckets.

-      > This is called rehashing, and it’s an expensive operation in terms of performance.
+      > This is called REHASHING, and it’s an EXPENSIVE operation in terms of performance.

       > Frequent resizing can lead to performance issues.
 That’s why choosing a good initial capacity is important for large datasets.
 ```